 Sandy Shore Farms is owned by the Konrad and Wall families in Norfolk County, Ontario.
 Located on the north shore of Lake Erie, we have been in the farming business for over 60 years.
 We are Canada’s largest grower and shipper of fresh asparagus, handling product from approximately 750 acres – 1/3 of Ontario’s total!
-Along with asparagus we also proudly grow fresh cherries, peppers, and pumpkins.
+Along with asparagus we also proudly grow fresh cherries and bell peppers.

 At Sandy Shore Farms we produce all of our own asparagus crowns to establish and maintain our acreage and are proud of the quality of the crowns which we produce.